What Causes Pleural Mesothelioma?

 Chemotherapy for pleural mesothelioma

 Pleural mesothelioma patients often undergo chemotherapy either before surgery to shrink the tumors or afterward to destroy any remaining cancer cells.
 The most common chemotherapy treatment for this type of mesothelioma is a combination of ALIMTA® and cisplatin.
-Chemotherapy may also be used instead of surgery as an aggressive curative treatment or as a palliative treatment to improve quality of life for late-stage pleural mesothelioma patients by slowing the growth and spread of the tumors.
+Chemotherapy may also be used instead of surgery as an aggressive curative treatment or as a palliative treatment to improve quality of life for late-stage patients by slowing the growth and spread of the tumors.

 Radiation for pleural mesothelioma